-Peter really cared about the new believers; especially those who would face persecution.
+Peter really cared about the new believers, especially those who would face persecution.
 His final words of this letter sum up the reason for writing.
-He is not just a theorist because he is just about to face his own death as a martyr: so he shows the genuine affection in his heart for his readers, by calling them, "dear friends".
-He is not writing as a fierce schoolteacher but as a brother in Christ.
-And he is not presuming them to be ignorant, because they already know what he is writing about; but he knows how readily we all forget.
-So he reminds them (2 Peter 3:1-2) to think 'wholesomely' - to see their sufferings in the perspective of the second coming of Jesus.
+He is not just a theorist because he is just about to face his own death as a martyr: so he shows the genuine affection in his heart for his readers, by calling them, ‘dear friends’ (2 Peter 3:1, 3:8, 3:14).

-When hard times come, it is easy to be taken 'off guard' and to react according to our fleshly instincts.
-Without regular reminders about how our uncertain lives fit into the certainty of God's purposes for the world and eternity, we can become seduced by false teaching.
+When hard times come, it is easy to be taken 'off guard' and to react according to our fleshly instincts (1 Corinthians 16:13).
+Without regular reminders about how our uncertain lives fit into the certainty of God's purposes for the world and eternity, we can become seduced by false teaching (1 John 2:21).
 The Evil One, and his accomplices, have no greater pleasure than to dislodge us from the confidence that we are secure in Christ.
 Therefore Peter's reminders of the truths we should already know are intended to alert us; to wake us up to the reality that we live in a world where we are at serious risk of being dragged away from trusting in Jesus alone.

 That is part of the purpose of Word@Work.
-To help you to remember who you are - a child of God, saved through the death of Jesus Christ and filled with the Holy Spirit - wherever you are, at home or work or church.
-When a crisis comes, we are inclined to grab the nearest 'fix' we can think of ... and if false teaching is around, that may seem to offer a very convenient way out of the problem.
-However, stand firm on the truth of God's Word, and be on your guard (expect that you may be caught off-guard) so that you do not get swept away from the security which is yours in Christ.
+To help you to remember who you are - a child of God, saved through the death of Jesus Christ and filled with the Holy Spirit, wherever you are - at home or work or church.
+When a crisis comes, we are inclined to grab the nearest solution we can think of ... and if false teaching is around, that may seem to offer a very convenient way out of the problem.
+However, stand firm on the truth of God's Word, and be on your guard (expect that you may be caught off-guard) so that you do not get swept away from the security which is yours in Christ (Hebrews 2:1).

 © Dr Paul Adams